pakrym/pipelines/pipelines.md

         buffers.Add(new ArraySegment<byte>(buffer, 0, lineLength));

         ProcessLine(buffers);

+        buffers.Clear();
     }
 }
 ```

+This code just got much more complicated.
+We're keeping track the filled up buffers as we're looking for the delimeter.
+To do this, we're using a `List<ArraySegment<byte>>` here to represent the buffered data while looking for the new line delimeter.

 Now we have a bunch of heap allocated buffers in a list.
 We can optimize this by using the new `ArrayPool<T>` introduced in .NET Core 2.0: